chanzuckerberg/cellxgene-census/docs/articles/2023/census_article_guidelines.md

 *By: [Pablo Garcia-Nieto](pgarcia-nieto@chanzuckerberg.com)*

-The Census team is pleased to announce the release of the R package `cellxgene.census`. :tada: :tada:
+The Census team is pleased to announce the release of the R package `cellxgene.census`. 🎉 🎉

 This has been long coming since our Python release back in May.
 Now, from R computational biologists can access the Census data which is the largest harmonized aggregation of single-cell data, composed of >30M cells and >60K genes.